GaiaNet-AI/node-configs/deepseek-r1-distill-llama-8b/README.md

 Now you can [use the node](https://docs.gaianet.ai/getting-started/mynode) as a web-based chatbot or as an OpenAI API drop-in replacement.

 > The full context size of Deepseek R1 Distilled Llama 8b is 131072.
-You can edit the `config.json` file and reduce the `chat_ctx_size` field to `131072`, and start it again if you have enough memory.
+You can edit the `config.json` file and increase the `chat_ctx_size` field to `131072`, and start it again if you have enough memory.

 ## References